 Daniel Steinbock was born and raised on the California coast north of the Golden Gate, the only child of a sailor and a librarian.
-A singer-songwriter in the sublime lyrical tradition of Sam Beam (Iron & Wine) and Neil Young, pre-apocalyptic love songs and spare folk poems fill his song book with a rare spiritual nakedness.
-Taking inspiration from American poet-mystics like Mary Oliver and Walt Whitman, his work treats human ecstasy and suffering as inseparable from the natural world.
+A singer-songwriter in the sublime lyrical tradition of Paul Simon, Sam Beam (Iron & Wine) and Neil Young, pre-apocalyptic love songs and spare folk poems fill his songbook with a rare spiritual nakedness.
+Taking inspiration from American poet-mystics like Mary Oliver and Walt Whitman, his work is illuminated by human ecstasy and suffering that is inseparable from the natural world.
 Imagine if Whitman had left New York as a young man and wandered West through tent revival spirituals and Delta freedom songs, to grow quiet and haikuist at the feet of giant California Redwoods.

 “Out of Blue is a soft-hearted, introspective look at enveloping love that is uncontrollably honest and surreal.”